Amir-Rastkhadiv/fun-gym/README.md

 Please read the following sections to gain further insight.

--  ### A webpage?
-What is a Website?
-How about a good one?
+-  ### A WEBPAGE?
+WHAT IS A WEBSITE?
+HOW ABOUT A GOOD ONE?

 This project aims to answer these questions.
 I used the simple, Nobel and versatile "Wh" technique at all stages.
 What steps should I take?
 Which resources can I consult?
 There are several steps.